-Uh, What is a WiFi repeater?
+Uh, What is a WiFi Repeater?

 To better understand what a WiFi repeater does, it may help to compare it to baseball.
 A centerfielder might not be able to throw the ball from deep centerfield all the way into home plate, so, instead, they throw the ball to the second baseman, who must catch it and then throw it home.
 If the ball was a WiFi signal, the second baseman - the conduit between point A and point B - would be acting like a WiFi repeater.

 Technically, WiFi repeaters are a little bit more complicated than the baseball analogy, as they actually create a secondary network.
 It is this secondary network that your devices will connect to so you can have service.

 If it helps, you can think of it as the second baseman catching one ball, but throwing another.
 The WiFi repeater broadcasts a fresh, strong WiFi signal to areas of your house that do not have adequate coverage.

-Is a WiFi repeater the same as a mesh network?
+Is a WiFi Repeater the Same As a Mesh Network?

-If you purchase more than one WiFi repeater, you might think you're creating a mesh network that blankets your entire home with strong WiFi coverage, but that is not necessarily the case.
+If you purchase more than one WiFi repeater, you might think you're creating a mesh network that blankets your entire home with strong WiFi coverage.

 There is one crucial difference between using multiple WiFi repeaters and a mesh network.
-With WiFi repeaters, communication can only travel in one specific way.
-To continue our analogy, this means the centerfielder can only throw the ball to the second baseman — no matter how many other players are on the field.
+With WiFi repeaters, communication can only travel in one specific direction.
+To continue our analogy, this means the centerfielder can only throw the ball to the second baseman, no matter how many other players are on the field.
 With a mesh network, however, the centerfielder can throw the ball to any other player on the field, strategically opting for the path that gets the ball to its destination the quickest.